 I knew the potential prognoses enough to realize our road ahead could be long and rough.
 With a full-time job, daily 2 hour commute and four-legged child at home ~ I couldn’t maintain the servitude I had signed up for in our coffee shop.
 Yet, I was driving right past so something told me to go in and resign my post in person.

 What I didn’t expect when I walked in was to be immediately identified as being in crisis mode.
 Ladies that care for me quickly saw that I was not myself… AT ALL.
 They soon found the leader of the coffee teams and she came to talk with me.

-Until that moment, I didn’t know her mom was also struggling with dementia.
+Until that moment, I didn’t know her mom was battling dementia.
 It became a turning point in my acceptance…. everyone has to face hard struggled as their parents age.
 Frankly, I also felt a bit selfish for not knowing more about her.
 We both began to cry, lean on each other physically and shower kind words on each other.
 We really needed to pray, prayers that others will hear…. something I struggle with big-time!